What is Permaculture?

 It is a philosophy of working with, rather than against nature.
 It designs for the working relationships and connections between all things to create diverse, harmonious, resilient eco systems.

-Permaculture is a vast concept that can include everything from rain harvesting, composting, agroforestry, etc., however it can be defined by its core ethics and principles.
+Permaculture is a vast concept that can include all sorts of different land management techniques.
+However it can be defined by its core ethics and principles.

 Permaculture Core Ethics